 2 Major Influences of a Hotel Lobby

-Hotel lobby attendants are one of the very first people you see in a hotel.
-They're meant to be easily seen.
+Hotel lobby attendants are some of the very first people you see in a hotel.
+They’re meant to be easily seen.
 They are usually dressed professionally and welcomingly, standing in critical positions around the lobby or behind a desk waiting on other guests.
-If you're wondering what a hotel lobby attendant is called, they're called different names in different hotels.
+If you’re wondering what a hotel lobby attendant is called, they’re called different names in different hotels.
 They can be called door attendants, ushers, and usherettes, program attendants, or welcoming attendants.
 Hotels and resorts have other names for them, but they have similar functions.

 The hotel lobby is the very first genuine guest experience in a hotel.
 It is a crucial first impression, teeming with possibilities for ultimate customer satisfaction.
 The visuals in the lobby are the first things that make an impression on any guest.
 Visual aesthetics affect experience because cleanliness, orderliness, and aesthetics are part of the guest experience.
 Lobby style doesn’t have to be ornate.
 A simple centerpiece like an elaborate floral arrangement in the center of the lobby can already get compliments.
 We’ll talk more about style in the next sections.